 Nurturing and compassionate care providers such as midwives, doctors, partners, doulas, loved ones, and nurses who trust in the normal birth process, which make an enormous positive difference in your birth outcome.
-You must feel like you can let go of all inhibitions during birth, and that you are being treated with dignity & respect.
-Ultimately, your labor support should know & support in your decision to birth naturally.
+You must feel like you can let go of all inhibitions during birth, and that you are being treated with dignity and respect.
+Ultimately, your labor support should know and support in your decision to birth naturally.

 According to Doulas of North America (DONA), “When a doula is present during and after childbirth, women report greater satisfaction with their birth experience, make more positive assessments of their babies, have fewer cesareans and requests for medical intervention, and less postpartum depression.”